Culture of Mumbai: Cuisine

-The metropolis has a roadside fast food consisting of Maharashtrian Pav Bhaji, Vada pavs, Dabeli, Panipuri, Bhelpuri, etc. South Indian and Chinese food is also popular in the city.
-Lebanese, Korean, Thai, Italian, Mexican, Mughalai, Punjabi, Mālvani, and Continental cuisine are also popular in Mumbai.
+The metropolis has a roadside fast food scene consisting of Maharashtrian Pav Bhaji, Vada Pavs, Dabeli, Panipuri, Bhelpuri, etc. South Indian and Chinese food is also popular in the city.
+Lebanese, Korean, Thai, Italian, Mexican, Mughlai, Punjabi, Mālvani, and Continental cuisine are also popular in Mumbai.

 Mumbai has some of the oldest restaurants in India.
 Delhi Darbar, Sindhudurg, Highway Gomantak, Samrat, Vitthal Bhelwala, Mahesh Lunch Home, Kailas Parbat, and Adarsh are some of the oldest restaurants in the city.
 Mumbai is popular for its roadside food stalls, but it also has many swanky and high-end restaurants and pubs like Wasabi, Indigo, The Zodiac Grill, Aer, etc.

 Mumbai's culinary diversity draws many people for the experience.
 It is very common for one to know Mumbai as a street food hotspot as it provides variety of flavours.
 Apart from the sheer variety of food from different cultural influences, Mumbai has Khau Galli and Chowpatty dedicated to fast food and meals alike.

 Mumbai, being the financial capital, has a large migrant population.
 Members of the migrating families are working with no other family support, hence ordering food from close by restaurants or calling for pre-packaged meals (dabba as called locally) is an accepted thing.
-These 'Dabbas' are the usually delivered by a special local delivery organization known as the Dabbawalas.
 Owing to these recent trends, there have been some online food ordering services that have cropped up.

 Tea is the most popular beverage followed by coffee.
 There are tea stalls in almost all roads and corners.
 Other drinks include fruit juices and coconut water.
 Irani cafés are a part of Mumbai's cosmopolitan heritage.

+Notable dishes

+Eggs Kejriwal was developed in the 1960s in South Mumbai; according to Tejal Rao, it was not well-known outside of that area before the 2010s.
+Pav bhaji, vada pavs, dabeli, panipuri, and bhelpuri are other examples of Mumbai dishes.